Course Design & Development Process

 - Faculty member and instructional designer review the course development survey and the instructor-proposed materials, such as program objectives, course objectives, face-to-face syllabi, textbooks, etc.

 The course design plan is created during the design phase.
 The course design plan provides a working draft of your learning objectives, assessments, and learning activities.

 During the course design phase, the instructional designer will guide faculty members through planning their online course and document it in our course design planning template.
 This template allows us to define critical information.

 - Faculty member and instructional designer collaborate to review course goal(s), major course topics, and learning objectives.

-- Instructional designer shares the Bloom’s taxonomy table and makes suggestions about types of effective online assessments that measure and match the rigor of each module learning objectives.
+- Instructional designer shares the Bloom’s taxonomy table with the faculty member and makes suggestions about types of effective online assessments that measure and match the rigor of each module's learning objectives.

 - Faculty member drafts assessments and assessment rubrics (if applicable) for the course.